1 / 4

 Overview

-A tall, robust, tap-rooted herbaceous perennial in the family Fabaceae (legume family), native to forest openings, mountain meadows, forest edges, and subalpine slopes from British Columbia south through Washington and Oregon to California, from low elevations to above 7,000 feet (2,100 m).
-The specific epithet latifolius means 'broad-leaved,' referring to the notably wide individual leaflets relative to many other native lupines.
-Plants grow 2–5 feet (60–150 cm) tall with palmately compound leaves bearing 6–10 broadly elliptic to oblanceolate leaflets 1.5–3.5 inches (4–9 cm) long, silky-hairy beneath.
-From May through July, erect terminal racemes 6–18 inches (15–45 cm) long bear numerous blue to blue-purple, pea-shaped flowers — whorled along the stalk in a pattern characteristic of lupines.
-As a legume, the roots bear nitrogen-fixing nodules, enriching the soil in the mountain meadow and forest opening communities where it grows.
-An important nectar plant for bumblebees, butterflies (especially blues and skippers), and other native bees.
-Safety warning: All parts of the plant contain quinolizidine alkaloids.
-Seeds are especially toxic and can cause lupinosis in livestock; ingestion by humans or pets can cause serious illness.
+Lupinus latifolius is a tall, tap-rooted herbaceous perennial in the family Fabaceae, native to forest openings, mountain meadows, forest edges, and subalpine slopes from British Columbia south through Washington and Oregon to California, across elevations from low ground to above 7,000 feet (2,100 m).
+The species epithet 'latifolius' means 'broad-leaved' and refers to the wide individual leaflets relative to most other native lupines of the region.
+Plants grow 2-5 feet (60-150 cm) tall with palmately compound leaves that carry 6-10 broadly elliptic to oblanceolate leaflets 1.5-3.5 inches (4-9 cm) long, silky-hairy on the underside.
+From May through July, erect terminal racemes 6-18 inches (15-45 cm) long carry numerous blue to blue-purple pea-shaped flowers, whorled along the stalk in the pattern characteristic of the genus.
+The roots carry nitrogen-fixing nodules, so the species enriches soil in the mountain meadow and forest opening communities it occupies.
+Bumblebees, lupine blue and skipper butterflies, and native solitary bees visit the flowers through the bloom window.
+All parts contain quinolizidine alkaloids and are toxic to livestock, pets, and humans if ingested; seeds are the most concentrated source and cause lupinosis in grazing animals.

 Native Range

-Planted in native wildflower meadows, mountain garden borders, forest edge, and dry slope plantings at 18–24 inch (45–60 cm) spacing.
-The tall blue racemes May–July are visually striking and support exceptional bumblebee and butterfly diversity.
-As a nitrogen-fixing legume, functions as a soil improver in restoration plantings.
-Combines with Castilleja miniata, Penstemon species, and native grasses in mountain meadow and open forest edge designs.
-Keep away from children and livestock — seeds are toxic.How to Identify
+Planted in native wildflower meadows, mountain-garden borders, forest-edge plantings, and dry slope restorations at 18-24 inch (45-60 cm) spacing.
+The tall blue racemes in May-July support high bumblebee and butterfly diversity and function as a major pollinator plant in restoration plantings.
+Nitrogen fixation recommends the species as a soil-improver in lean or disturbed sites.
+Combines with Castilleja miniata, Penstemon species, and native grasses in mountain-meadow and open forest-edge designs.
+Sites accessible to children, pets, or livestock fall outside the use range because of seed toxicity.How to Identify

 Appearance